Karachi Chinese consulate attack: Reactions

 Pakistani Prime Minister Imran Khan condemned the attack stating, "let there be no doubt in anyone's mind that we will crush the terrorists, whatever it takes."
 He said that "the attack was intended to scare Chinese investors and undermine CPEC" while adding "these terrorists will not succeed."

 Chinese Foreign Ministry spokesman Geng Shuang during a regular press briefing said that "China strongly condemns any violent attacks against diplomatic agencies."
 He further said that the China-Pakistan Economic Corridor project would proceed despite the attack.
 The Deputy Chief of Mission at the Chinese embassy, Zhao Lijian, expressed appreciation for the Pakistan Army and police for their "timely and proper action" in response to the attack.

 The Ministry of External Affairs, India, released an official statement on the day of the attack itself, saying that India strongly condemns the terror attack and that "the perpetrators of this heinous attack should be brought to justice expeditiously".
+The MEA also rejected allegations of Indian involvement by Pakistani officials, calling them "false" and "fabricated".

 United States Chargé d'Affaires Ambassador Paul W. Jones, in a Twitter statement issued by the US embassy in Islamabad, said that the United States "condemns in the strongest terms today’s attack on the Chinese Consulate."

 Karachi policewoman Suhai Aziz Talpur, who led the security operation that foiled the attack, became "a star" on Chinese social media.
 A photo of her surrounded by commandos went viral on social media in Pakistan.